 He is a university trained ecologist and, for twenty years, was a Chartered Biologist for the European Union.
 He still writes books and articles explaining to the general public the principles and practices of sustainable nature conservation.
 In this regard he has been called ‘a visionary’.

 Those who listen to him talk about wildlife management understand immediately that he has a great and avant-garde understanding of his subject.
 When he tells his big game hunting stories nobody is left in any doubt that this man has, indeed, an almost impossible-to-understand breadth and depth of experience.
-And, if one listens carefully you come to understand, too, that during the years when he was active, he developed a very special and unique hunting skill that few hunters ever achieve.
+And, if one listens to him speaking, carefully, you come to understand, too, that during the years when he was active, he developed a very special and unique hunting skill that few hunters ever achieve.

-Altogether Ron Thomson has more than 50 years of hands-on experience in wildlife management, national park administration and African big game hunting.
+Altogether Ron Thomson has 56 years of hands-on experience in wildlife management, national park administration and African big game hunting.
 He is also one of those unique people who has both extensive hands-on field experience and a thorough understanding of the science of his profession.